marteenzh/rhs/modules/yamlform/docs/developers/roadmap.md

 ### Multilingual

-- Finalize how YAML form's elements are translated. ★
+- Finalize how form's elements are translated. ★
 - Make sure the YAML Form module is completely translatable. ★

 ### Documentation & Help